 Jumping off his experience working to make Obamacare a reality, he told the audience, “One of the things I do worry about sometimes among progressives in the United States ... is a certain kind of rigidity where we say, ‘I’m sorry, this is how it’s going to be,’ and then we start sometimes creating what’s called a circular firing squad, where you start shooting at your allies because one of them is straying from purity on the issues.
 And when that happens, typically the overall effort and movement weakens.”

-“I think whether you are speaking as a citizen or as a political leader or as an organizer ... you have to recognize that the way we structure democracy requires you to take into account people who don’t agree with you, and that by definition means you’re not going to get 100% of what you want.”
+The 44th president urged the audience to allow for more flexibility in finding routes to success.
+“I think, whether you are speaking as a citizen or as a political leader or as an organizer ... you have to recognize that the way we’ve structured democracy requires you to take into account people who don’t agree with you, and that by definition means you’re not going to get 100 percent of what you want.”

 Watch the full town hall below:

 Correction: Sept.
 22, 2019, 6:30 p.m.
 ET: This story has been edited to remove unattributed text and to add fuller sourcing.